WOOF INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Petco Health and Wellness Company, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-NEW YORK, July 29, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Petco Health and Wellness Company, Inc. (“Petco” or “the Company”) (NASDAQ: WOOF) and certain of its officers.
+NEW YORK, Aug.
+05, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Petco Health and Wellness Company, Inc. (“Petco” or “the Company”) (NASDAQ: WOOF) and certain of its officers.

 Class Definition